 Philana attended Stanford University where she majored in English, dabbled in spoken word, and began writing plays under the mentorship of Cherríe Moraga.
 After completing her undergraduate degree, Philana worked a series of odd jobs until becoming a teacher and tutor.
 She was privileged to teach English to really witty tenth graders, facilitate Reading Intervention for really bold ninth graders, and explain why the answer wasn't always C to ACT-and-SAT-taking twelfth graders.
 However, Philana became disenchanted with an educational system that seemed to value dollars and cents more than common sense, so she decided to return to writing.

-Her full-length plays include Before Evening Comes (Princess Grace Finalist, Bay Area Playwrights Festival, Br!nk New Play Festival, and La MaMa Experiments Series), Fireflies (Women Works Finalist, TDPS New Play Reading Series, Tantrum Rising Voices Series) and Strong Face (KCACTF NPAT Finalist).
+Her full-length plays include Before Evening Comes (Princess Grace Finalist, Bay Area Playwrights Festival, Br!nk New Play Festival, and La MaMa Experiments Series), Fireflies (Women Works Finalist, TDPS New Play Reading Series, Tantrum Rising Voices Series) and Strong Face (Athena Project Festival, KCACTF NPAT Finalist), The Wrinkles In Our Paths, and One Mississippi Two.
 Philana is a two-time Heideman Finalist (“Fireflies” and “Dis Da Hood”) whose produced short plays include “The Settlement” (Ensemble Studio Theatre), “Black Boys Don’t Dance” (Manhattan Theatre Source), “Color ED” (Stay Awake!
 Theatre), “The Worst of All Evils” (Little Black Dress Ink), and “Mama Moon” (20% Theatre Company Chicago).

 From 2010-2011, Philana was a PlayGround SF company playwright.
 In 2011, she studied playwriting as the recipient of the Walker Scholarship from the Fine Arts Work Center in Provincetown, MA and a participant in the Kennedy Center’s Summer Playwriting Intensive.
 She has also studied poetry at Naropa University as a guest student in the Summer Writing Program, and her poems have appeared in New Delta Review and African American Review.